 The Academy Members are also the same Members as those of the Lancaster Royal Grammar School Charity, registered number 526602.
 The purpose of this charity is to assist the Trustees in the running of the Academy.
-It does not meet the definition of a connected charity.

-Details of transactions between the two entities are included within note 23 in the financial statements.
+Details of transactions between the two entities are included within note 25 in the financial statements.

-OBJECTIVES AND ACTIVITIES
+Engagement with employees OBJECTIVES AND ACTIVITIES